gryter/plentyofphish/README.md

 The Steemcleaners team and designated community members will review all reports of compromised and restored accounts on an individual and objective basis.

-The nature of the account or it's prior contact history with Cheetah or Steemcleaners will not bear any effect on its treatment by the Team under the anti-phishing initiative.
+The nature of the account or it's prior contact history with Cheetah or Hivewatchers will not bear any effect on its treatment by the Team under the anti-phishing initiative.

 # @Plentyofphish (Steem) Keyholder List
 The following account holders may use the "Mute" and "Unmute" feature of the @plentyofphish account, which allows for syncing with the phishing.txt list:
-@arcange
-@bullionstackers
 @guiltyparties
-@logic
-@patrice
-@pjau

 # FAQ
 **Q:** My account was recovered but it is still on the list.
 How do I get it removed?

-**A:** Open an Issue here or let us know on the Steemcleaners Discord https://discord.gg/W2ykxCY or Steem.chat https://steem.chat/channel/steemcleaners-public
+**A:** Open an Issue here or let us know on the Hivewatchers Discord https://discord.gg/W2ykxCY

-**Q:** My reputation is zero because I was flagged by @steemcleaners or @spaminator.
+**Q:** My reputation is zero because I was flagged by @hivewatchers or @spaminator.
 What can I do?

 **A:** Please make sure you edited out malicious links that hackers posted in the posts/comments they made using your account.

 **Q:** Can you take @guard or @mack-bot flags off my comments?

-**A:** No. @guard or @mack-bot flags are small enough to not cause undue reputational damage to an account.
+**A:** No. @guard or @spaminator flags are small enough to not cause undue reputational damage to an account.
 They are not removed unless severe reputational damage has occurred regardless.

 **Q:** How do I remove posting authority from a 3rd party Steem service or app?